23 01 2014

 I posted a blog post about Windows Processes and how knowing what’s “normal” can be used to spot malicious processes.
 You can find the post here:

-Also, before I get any more emails on this….
-NOT ALL of these WILL be created.
-It will vary CASE-BY-CASE.
-And just because you see some of these DOES NOT mean you have been attacked or that you have lateral movements within your company.
+Let me make a quick comment before you keep reading….
+NOT ALL of these artifacts WILL be created and even if they are, it’s possible they aren’t related.
+It will vary case-by-case.
+That’s what makes this so much fun.
+Again… just because you see some of these DOES NOT mean you have been attacked or that you have lateral movement going on within your company/organization.

 Prefetch Files Created: